 The built form within the Precinct should allow a high level of accessibility and convenience for pedestrians, cyclists and motor vehicles.
 The Precinct is to feature a highly inter-connected road and pathways network in order to minimise conflicts between vehicles and pedestrians, and to provide more direct access to uses.
-Shared access is to be encouraged between neighbouring sites within the Precinct and may be achieved via easement arrangements.
-Direct access to sites fronting Anzac Avenue, the proposed service road, Discovery Drive is to be restricted to areas that minimise interruptions to traffic flow and maximise vehicular, bicycle and pedestrian safety.
+Direct access to the site fronting north western boundary (Node AD to V) is to be restricted to areas that minimise interruptions to traffic flow and maximise vehicular, bicycle and pedestrian safety.